walterhiggins/ScriptCraft/README.md

 [![Travis Build Status](https://api.travis-ci.org/walterhiggins/ScriptCraft.png)](http://travis-ci.org/walterhiggins/ScriptCraft)

-# Configuration
+# Configuration (Bukkit only)

-ScriptCraft is a Bukkit Plugin and uses the Bukkit Configuration API.
+ScriptCraft also works with Bukkit Plugin and uses the Bukkit Configuration API.
 On first loading, ScriptCraft will create a config.yml file in the plugins/scriptcraft/ directory.
 This file looks like this...